FortisVar/ArithmeticEquationParser/README.md

 # ArithmeticEquationParser
 Parses arithmetic equations with operator and parentheses precedence with variables.
+Generates random string expression, parses expression, and evaluates.